Skip to contents

 Details

-Note: Objects that are not data frames or 2D matrices (e.g. atomic vectors, arrays, tables) are automatically converted to character when copied to the clipboard, as required by clipr::write_clip().
-The original object in R remains unchanged.
+Objects that are not data.frames or 2D matrices (atomic vectors, arrays, tables) are automatically coerced to character on the way to the clipboard, as required by clipr::write_clip().
+The R-side object passed to x is never mutated.

-For multidimensional arrays (e.g. 3D arrays), the entire array is flattened into a 1D character vector, with each element on a new line.
-To preserve a tabular structure, you should extract a 2D slice before copying.
-For example: copy_clipboard(my_array[, , 1]).
+Multidimensional arrays (3D and higher) are flattened to a 1D character vector with one element per line.
+To preserve a tabular layout, extract a 2D slice first, e.g. copy_clipboard(my_array[, , 1]).

 Examples